zhullyb/monyhar/monyhar/chrome/chrome_cleaner/docs/security.md

    directory.
 *  A Mojo interface is a security boundary since it allows the untrusted target process to communicate with the broker process.
 This means:
-   *  The interface should follow the Chromium security [Mojo Style Guide](https://monyhar.googlesource.com/monyhar/src/+/main/docs/security/mojo.md).
+   *  The interface should follow the Monyhar security [Mojo Style Guide](https://monyhar.googlesource.com/monyhar/src/+/main/docs/security/mojo.md).
       Note that the style guide calls the "broker" process the "browser" process.